iamKuff/ItsKuf/README.md

 ## My Projects

 - 🚗 **FiveM Server**: Recently, I have been developing my own FiveM server called London City Network.
-Join our community and embark on exciting roleplaying adventures in the heart of London!
+Join our community and embark on exciting roleplaying adventures in London City Network!
   [Join Discord](https://discord.gg/ruwCgbMd)
-- 🌐 **Web Applications**: While there are no ongoing web application projects at the moment, the future holds exciting potential.
-Stay tuned for upcoming developments!
+- 🌐 **Web Applications**: While there are no ongoing web application projects at the moment, the future holds exciting potential for me.
+Stay tuned for upcoming developments from me while you watch me learn!
 - 🏢 **MLOs for FiveM**: Currently still working on publishing my custom MLO's for the public to edit/learn/utilise.

 ## GitHub Stats